I’m giving up more than I should

 “And what is that exactly?”

 “More than you can probably imagine, Bond.
-I hazard I can do more damage sitting on my laptop sitting my pyjamas before my first cup of Earl Grey than you can do in a year in the field.”
+I hazard I can do more damage sitting on my laptop in my pyjamas before my first cup of Earl Grey than you can do in a year in the field.”

 “But somehow, I’m the one keeping you alive.”